single-spa/import-map-deployer/README.md

 The following security constraints are highly recommended to secure the import-map-deployer

 1. The import-map-deployer's web server is only exposed within your VPC.
-2. Your CI runners are also within the VPC (or can tunnel into it) in order to call the import-map-deployer.
+2. Your CI runners should either be within the VPC or tunnel into it when calling the import-map-deployer.
 3. The import-map-deployer has HTTP basic authentication enabled, and only the CI runners know the username and password.
 4. You have configured `urlSafeList` with a list of URL prefixes that are trusted.
 Any attempts to modify the state of production